1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 And the other way around?

-The reverse ( changing a private channel into a public channel) is also possible but only one admin user kChat can do so; the message history and members already having access to the channel will be kept; the channel will become accessible to all users of other public channels of the Organization except those external users who will have to be invited manually.
+The opposite (change a private channel to a public channel) is also possible, but only an administrator user kChat will be able to do so; the message history and members already having access to the channel will be kept; the channel will become accessible to all users of other public channels of the Organization except those external users who will have to be invited manually.

 To perform conversion from managing kChat on the Manager: